burstable-ai/burst/docs/source/examples.rst

     [LINUX, macOS:] source anaconda3/bin/activate cifar
     conda install -c conda-forge numpy matplotlib scikit-learn torchvision jupyterlab pip install torchsummary

-to ensure that you have the correct versions of all necessary Python packages.

 Run the example locally without burst